Grant Funding for Libraries from Project Kindness

 Champaign Public Library, Champaign Illinois

 Science Demonstrations: While Spiral Wishing Wells are earning money, they are also teaching science.
 Be sure to check out our Student Guide* about tornados, whirlpools, funnel physics, planetary orbits, and nature’s gravity wells.
 Libraries can copy and use any of the pictures or descriptions on our website.
-They can loan their Well to science teachers, or invite them to bring their class to the library and conduct some of the funnel experiments.
-This is a great way to familiarize children with the library. (*All links in this middle column open in new browser windows so you won't lose your place on this page.)
+You can loan your Well to science teachers, or invite them to bring their class to the library and conduct some of the funnel experiments.
+This is a great way to familiarize children with the library.

 Better than an endowment fund: Because Wells generate so much money, they are better than an endowment fund that is tied to the stock market.
 And it is a bonus that they are also educational.
 This is an exceptional opportunity to make a lifetime gift to your local or school library.